andrei-m-code/net-core-push-notifications/README.md

 # CorePush - .NET Core Android Firebase (FCM) and Apple iOS JWT HTTP/2 Push notifications (APN)
 Simple .NET Core library for sending Push Notifications for Android Firebase (FCM) and iOS (APN) with JWT HTTP/2 API.
+It's very lightweight and only has basic functionality.
+Please contribute or open github issue if you need additional features.
+Thank you for using it!

 ## Installation